Generalized virial theorem for contact Hamiltonian systems: Virial theorem for a contact Hamiltonian system

-where one can immediately verify that for \(\lambda = 0\) (no dissipation), one has \(\langle p^2/m \rangle = \langle mg q \rangle\) which is the result one would expect from the classic virial theorem for a particle under gravity.
-One notices that for \(\lambda \neq 0\), the virial theorem [eqn (\ref{virthpara})] doesn't appear as if it presents a relationship between the time-averages of energies.
-This is because in this case \(p\) is not the mechanical momentum of the particle.
-On the other hand, if one were to use a Lagrangian framework as in subsection-(\ref{parlagsec}), the corresponding virial theorem would indeed relate the mean kinetic and potential energies.
+where one can immediately verify that for $\lambda = 0$ (no dissipation), one has $\langle p^2/m \rangle = \langle mg q \rangle$, which is the result one would expect from the virial theorem for a particle falling under constant gravity.
+One notices that for $\lambda \neq 0$, the virial theorem [Eq. (\ref{virthpara})] doesn't appear as if it presents a relationship between the time-averages of energies.
+This is because in this case $p$ is not the mechanical momentum of the particle.
+On the other hand, if one were to use a Lagrangian framework as will be done in Sec. (\ref{parlagsec}), then the corresponding virial theorem would indeed relate the time-averaged kinetic and potential energies.